-The Banking Group (hereinafter: the "Group") is comprised of the parent entity UniCredit Bank Srbija a.d.
-Beograd (hereinafter: the "Parent Entity" or the "Bank") and its subsidiaries UniCredit Leasing Srbija d.o.o.
-Beograd and UniCredit Partner d.o.o.
-Beograd until the end of the liquidation procedure.
-In January 2016 the Bank became the sole (100%) owner of each of the aforesaid subsidiaries.
-During 2023, the liquidation procedure of UniCredit Partner d.o.o. was initiated and completed.
+In 2024 the Banking Group (hereinafter: the "Group") is comprised of the parent entity UniCredit Bank Srbija a.d.
+Rajićeva 27-29, Beograd (hereinafter: the "Parent Entity" or the "Bank") and its subsidiary UniCredit Leasing Srbija d.o.o.
+Beograd.